American mink: As pets

-Wild minks can be tamed if caught young, but can be difficult to handle and are usually not handled bare-handed.
+Wild mink can be tamed if caught young, but can be difficult to handle and are usually not handled bare-handed.
 In the late 19th century, tame American minks were often reared for ratting, much as ferrets were used in Europe.
 Some modern ratters have revived this practice using farm-raised mink, sometimes alongside ratting dogs.
 They are sometimes more effective ratters than terriers, as they can enter rat holes and drive rats from their hiding places.

-Because of their fondness for bathing, captive American minks may enter kettles or other open water-containing vessels.
-When minks of wild stock are confined with tame ones, the latter invariably dominate the former.
+When mink of wild stock are confined with tame ones, the wild invariably dominate the tamed mink.
 They have also been known to dominate cats in confrontations.
 Although intelligent, minks are not quick to learn tricks taught to them by their owners.
+Because of their fondness for bathing, captive American minks may enter kettles or other open water-containing vessels.

 Although domestic minks have been bred in captivity for almost a century, they have not been bred to be tame.
 Domestic minks have been bred for size, fur quality, and color.
 However, the U.S. Fur Commission claims "mink are truly domesticated animals", based on the number of years they have been kept on fur farms.